 The map in Figure 2.61 on the following page represents the map enclosed in the submap of Figure 2.60.
 Note that the tag 5 links the mitochondria compartment in this map to the mitochondria compartment of the main map in Figure 2.61 on the following page.
 The compartment containing glucose-6-phosphate is implicitly defined as the same as the compartment containing glucose and fructose-6-phosphate.
-There is no ambiguity because if glucose and fructose-6-phosphate submap of the mathematical submap of the submap of Figure 2.60.
+There is no ambiguity because if glucose and fructose-6-phosphate were in different compartments, at least one of them would have been linked to a submap terminal of the submap of Figure 2.60.